Find the most profitable keywords

 Once you've created your project, continue the research to get a comprehensive list of potential keywords to target.

 How-to: 1.
 Use Rank Tracker's powerful research methods.
 Select and copy one or several of your seed keywords from your Rank Tracker workspace.
 Then switch to the Keyword Research module, and choose any of the keyword research methods where you can further select a research tool that will be used to pull keyword suggestions.
-If you are unsure about which method is to start with, go to the Keyword Suggestions dashboard, and select Google AdWords Keyword Planner that is ideal for generating hundreds of keyword ideas.
+If you are unsure about which method to start with, go to Keyword Planner which is ideal for generating hundreds of keyword ideas.